 - 1. The Honor Council Constitution states that records of Honor Council violations will include "the student's name, the date and class of each implication, and the penalty assessed." - 2.
-Upon the conclusion of a hearing and the resolution of responsibility and sanction, if the implicated student is found responsible for an Honor Code violation, the Investigator will draft a formal report to the Dean of Students Office that will serve as the official record of the Honor Code violation. - a.
+Upon the conclusion of a hearing and the resolution of responsibility and sanction, if the implicated party is found responsible for an Honor Code violation, the Investigator will draft a formal report to the Dean of Students Office that will serve as the official record of the Honor Code violation. - a.
 This report must include the following information: - i.
-The name of the student and their graduation year, including the particular term in which the Honor Code violation occurred. - ii.
-The course and section of the student's Honor Code violation, including the specific time block that the course met. - iii.
-The investigation's start date, the date of the hearing, and the
+The name of the party and their graduation year, including the particular term in which the Honor Code violation occurred. - ii.
+The course and section of the party's Honor Code violation, including the specific time block that the course met. - iii.
+The investigation's start date, the date of the hearing, and the nature of

-- nature of the Honor Code violation. - iv.
+- the Honor Code violation. - iv.
 The particular exam involved in the case, including the original date, original grade, and general topic of the exam. - v.
 The outcome and resulting sanction of the hearing. - vi.
 A statement as to whether or not any Council members dissented from the majority opinion. - vii.
-The signature of the Investigator of the case, class year, and date. - viii.
+The name of the Investigator of the case, class year, and date. - viii.
 The names of all Council members that attended the hearing, including class years. - ix.
 The names of the President, Vice President, and Secretary of the Honor Council and their class years. - b.
 The Investigator has a time period of one (1) week to draft this report. - c.
-After the report is drafted, the Investigator must hand-deliver the report to a non-student member of the Dean of Students Office and send an email to the designated administrator to the Honor Council of the Dean of Students Office to confirm receipt. - 3.
-In the event that a student is found responsible for an Honor Code violation, members of the Honor Council have the option to write a dissenting opinion that speaks to the character or extenuating circumstances of the student involved.
-This opinion should be delivered to the Dean of Students Office in addition to the formal report outlined above no more than one (1) week after the hearing.
+After the report is drafted, the Investigator must deliver the report to the Dean of Students Office AA and confirm receipt. - 3.
+In the event that a party is found responsible for an Honor Code violation, members of the Honor Council have the option to write a dissenting opinion that speaks to the character or extenuating circumstances of the party involved.
+This opinion should be delivered to the Dean of Students Office AA in addition to the formal report outlined above no more than one (1) week after the hearing.